Ivaruhas/Calculator/README.md

 # Calculator
-Calcultor using HTML, CSS and javascript
+Calculator using HTML, CSS and javascript